alango/list-merge/specification.md

 ### 4.3 Building the Main List
 1. User selects an item from any input list (that hasn't been added yet)
 2. User drags the item to the main list panel
-3. System copies the item to the main list with automatic source tagging
+3. System copies the item to the main list preserving the original item ID and any existing tags
 4. Source item in input list becomes greyed out and non-draggable
 5. User can reorder items in the main list by dragging
 6. User can add additional tags by:
    - Clicking the "Add tag" button on individual items for inline tag management
    - Dragging tags from the tag pool onto items for bulk operations
    - Selecting multiple items and dragging tags from the tag pool for bulk application
+7. Tags added to main list items automatically appear on corresponding input list items due to bidirectional synchronization

 ### 4.4 Tag Management Workflow
-1. User creates new tags either in the tag pool panel or inline when adding tags to items
+1. User creates new tags either in the tag pool panel or inline when adding tags to items (works in both input lists and main list)
 2. User can customize tag colors during creation or later through tag management interface
 3. Tags can be applied to items by:
-   - Clicking "Add tag" button on individual items for inline tag management with autocomplete
+   - Clicking "Add tag" button on individual items for inline tag management with autocomplete (available on both input and main list items)
    - Dragging tags from pool to individual items
    - Selecting multiple items and dragging tags from the tag pool for bulk application
    - Creating new tags inline which are automatically applied to the current item
 4. Tags can be removed from items by:
-   - Hovering over tags on items to reveal remove button in top-right corner
+   - Hovering over tags on items to reveal remove button in top-right corner (available on both input and main list items)
    - Clicking the "×" button that appears on hover
+   - Note: Tag removal is disabled on used input list items but tags remain visible
 5. System maintains a master list of all created tags for reuse and prevents duplicates
 6. Tags can be edited (name and color) or deleted from the tag pool using hover actions:
    - Hover over any tag in the tag pool to reveal edit and delete icons